 “What we’ll do in the long run is we don’t have intentions of just pulling all of Bethesda content out of Sony or Nintendo or otherwise,” Tim Stuart, Xbox's Chief Financial Officer said.

-But, Phil Spencer has said that Bethesda will run "semi-independently".
-Not all games will be made exclusive and will be decided on case-by-case basis.
+We'd expect Fallout 5 to launch on Xbox Series X and PC.
+With Microsoft acquiring Bethesda, it's left doubt about whether the next game will launch elsewhere.
+Phil Spencer has said Bethesda will run "semi-independently".
+Not all games will be exclusive and will be decided on case-by-case basis.

 The setting and location for Fallout 5 are obviously unknown, but past titles have all featured in a US state; so we can expect this to be the same again.

-Fallout 3 was set in Washington, before moving north to Boston in Fallout 4.
+Fallout 3 was in Washington, before moving north to Boston in Fallout 4.
 Fallout 76 saw players move back south to West Virginia.
+All the newer games seemed to be set on the east coast, only Fallout New Vegas and the original 2 Fallouts were set in the west.

 So where are we going next?
 The smart money is on remaining in the east of the US.
 But there are a few locations that are more likely than others.